x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/active-directory/active-directory.md

 ## For more information

-To learn more about how Exchange 2016 stores and retrieves information in Active Directory so that you can plan access to it, see [Access to Active Directory](ad-access.md).
+To learn more about how Exchange 2016 stores and retrieves information in Active Directory so that you can plan access to it, see [Access to Active Directory in Exchange 2016](ad-access.md).

 For more information about Active Directory forest design, see [AD DS Design Guide](https://go.microsoft.com/fwlink/p/?LinkId=264957).